oyvfoss/pyiceproc/TO_DO.rst

 Sea ice draft
 ''''''''''''''

 - Basic functionality for draft seems to work well now!
+OW correction also seems ok!
     - (Need to clean up and double check things etc, though.
 Maybe reconsider some naming practices..).

+- Need to clarify LE vs AST.
+Questions for Nortek:
+  - Why would there be an open-water difference?
+  - Is a ~1% correction typical?

 - Function for cleaning draft data (crazy outliers, etc) - do this before ensemble averaging.
-    - Include rejection based on quality criterion!
+    - Include rejection based on quality criterion! (**X**)

-- Assign the resulting distance and surface position to the dataset (maybe as ``DRAFT_INITIAL`` or similar?)
-    - Want to run OW script below and recompute

-- Function to compute a long-term OW mean (to be used for OW correction)
-    - Want to use ``scipy.uniform_filter1d`` or similar for running stats (avoid the more uncommon libraries I normally use..)
-    - Need visualization/evaluation and relatively easy customization.

-          - Think of which parameter is useful here :math:`\rightarrow` Window size of running mean?

-    - Export the appropriate correction factor..

-- Wrapper function to apply OW correction! (resulting in "DRAFT", "distance" fields..)
+       - May still want to do some other statistics?

 Ice velocity
 ''''''''''''